php-dev-br/laravel-doc-pt-br/broadcasting.md

         .listen(...);

 <a name="leaving-a-channel"></a>
 ### Leaving A Channel

-To leave a channel, you may call the `leaveChannel` method on your Echo
+To leave a channel, you may call the `leave` method on your Echo instance:
-instance:

-    Echo.leaveChannel('orders');

-If you would like to leave a channel and also its associated private and presence channels, you may call the `leave` method:

     Echo.leave('orders');

 <a name="namespaces"></a>
 ### Namespaces

 You may have noticed in the examples above that we did not specify the full namespace for the event classes.
 This is because Echo will automatically assume the events are located in the `App\Events` namespace.
 However, you may configure the root namespace when you instantiate Echo by passing a `namespace` configuration option:

     window.Echo = new Echo({
         broadcaster: 'pusher',